 Aside from that, Shetani's youth was happy and uneventful.
 She flourished academically - always coming in top of her class - and though not "popular" in the traditional sense, she had a close-knit group of friends about her and was never treated unfairly by her peers.
 When not studying, she took pleasure in reading and learning more about nature and animals.
 As a teenager, she got into the occasional spat with her mother, but kept her grades up and stayed out of trouble (preferring to listen to music or play video games than go out on the town).

 After Shetani's mother passed away, her father returned to his home country to be with his family.
-Shetani moved with Mike into a place of their own, with a pet kitten making three.
-Eschewing any lofty aspirations, she is content with a life that allows her to pursue her hobbies and be with the people she cares about - as long as she gets a little vacation now and then!
+Shetani moved with Mika into a place of their own, with a pet kitten making three.
+After some time, she decided to open a cat cafe.
+The establishment built a name for itself among feline aficionados, and the exotic teas and baked goods freshly made by Shetani herself attracted regular cafe-goers as well.
+At the behest of her regulars, Shetani expanded the warm and cozy establishment by adding shelves of books in the cafe section for patrons to borrow, bring home, and donate at their leisure, and the cafe also began hosting community-focused events, including punk nights every Friday and an LGBTQ+ social on the weekends.
+Mika helps out at the cafe too, washing dishes and cleaning up after their two- and four-legged clientele alike.
+Eschewing any lofty aspirations, Shetani is fulfilled and content with a life that allows her to pursue her hobbies and be with the people she cares about - as long as she gets a little vacation now and then!

 Frequently Asked Questions

 Q: How did you find the furry community?